 I previously posted a blog called Modern-day Farmers: Breaking the Stereotype and it got my wheels a turnin’.
 The post was about how today’s farmers have various hobbies and interests other than farming.
 I happen to be one of those farmers with other interests.
-In fact, when I am not farming, I enjoy cooking, getting my craft on, going to country concerts and hanging out with my favorite people.
+In fact, when I am not farming, I enjoy cooking, getting my craft on, going to country concerts, and hanging out with my favorite people.
 I want to begin blogging about my other interests and hopefully reach a new and different audience.
-I hope to share recipes, new ideas as well as all things farm related.
-With that being said, I have a super awesome recipe to share with you!
+I hope to share recipes, new ideas as well as all things farm-related.
+With that being said, I have a super awesome recipe for steakhouse pizza the lazy girl version share with you!

 Steakhouse Pizza: The lazy girl version

 The original recipe, Steakhouse Pizza, can be found in the Pioneer Woman’s cookbook.
 In my opinion, her recipe is a bit time-consuming and is enough to feed an army, so I tweaked it to my liking.
 Here is what you need: